-He completed 64 per cent of his passes for 2,608 yards, 12 touchdowns and six interceptions, which was good for a very respectable 88.9 passer rating.
-And he also accrued 243 rushing yards and two rushing touchdowns.
+He completed 64 per cent of his passes for 2,608 yards, 12 touchdowns and six interceptions, which was good enough for a very respectable 88.9 passer rating.
+He also accrued 243 rushing yards and two rushing touchdowns.

-What stood out from his performances was the veteran leadership and poise that he showed in a tough spot where everyone knew he would be gone at the end of the year.
+What stood out from his performances was the veteran leadership and poise that he showed in a tough spot in which everyone knew he would be gone at the end of the year.